AdobeDocs/workfront.en/help/quicksilver/maestro/records/share-record-link.md

 You can share a link to an Adobe Maestro record to collaborate with other users.
 The link opens the record's Details page.

-You can share a link to the Details page of a record by copying the link of the Details page from your browser when the page is open.
+You can share a link to a Maestro record in the following ways:

+* Copy the link of the Details page or a record from your browser when the page is open.

-You can also copy a link to the record's Details page when viewing records in the record type table view.
+* Copy a link to the record's Details page when viewing records in the record type table view.

 This article describes how you can copy a link to a record's Details page when working in the table view of a record type.